sdut-datadesk/beat-analysis-sdpd/README.md

 - `ripa_search_basis_datasd.csv` - The basis for each search conducted by San Diego Police Department.
 Contains data for stops from July 2018 through December 2020.
 - `ripa_stop_reason_datasd.csv` - The reason for each stop by San Diego Police Department.
 Contains data for stops from July 2018 through December 2020.
 - `ripa_stops_datasd.csv` - General location, date and time for each stop conducted by San Diego Police Department.
 Contains data for stops from July 2018 through December 2020.
-- `beat-analysis-sdpd.R` - Import and analysis R script documenting findings published by the Union-Tribune.
+- `sdpd-beat-analysis.R` - Import and analysis R script documenting findings published by the Union-Tribune.

 ### Sourcing
 Please link and source [*The San Diego Union-Tribune*](https://www.sandiegouniontribune.com/) when referencing any analysis or findings in published work.